John Rabe House

-The John Rabe House (拉贝故居), located at Xiaofenqiao No. 1 (小粉桥1号) in Nanjing, China, was where John Rabe stayed during the Nanjing Massacre and protected more than 600 Chinese refugees in this house, and within its garden, from Japanese persecution.
-Today it accommodates the “John Rabe and International Safety Zone Memorial Hall” and the “John Rabe Research and Exchange Centre for Peace and Reconciliation.”
+The John Rabe House (拉贝故居), located at Xiaofenqiao No. 1 (小粉桥1号) in Nanjing, China, was where John Rabe lived during the Nanjing Massacre.
+In its garden, he protected more than 600 Chinese refugees from Japanese persecution.
+Today it houses the “John Rabe and International Safety Zone Memorial Hall” and “John Rabe Research and Exchange Centre for Peace and Reconciliation.”

-The John Rabe House is located in the center of Nanjing, at southeast corner of Gulou campus of Nanjing University.
+The John Rabe House is located in the center of Nanjing, at southeast corner of the Gulou campus of Nanjing University.
 John Rabe, former Siemens China Representative and Chairman of the International Committee for the Nanking Safety Zone, resided there from 1932 to 1938.
 It was also in this house where he wrote the famous “Diaries of John Rabe”.

-For almost half a century, Rabe's former residence in Nanking (as it was spelled then) received little recognition until its location was publicized by the publication of Rabe's diaries in December 1996 by his granddaughter Ursula Reinhardt.
+For almost half a century, Rabe's former residence in Nanking (as it was spelled then) received little recognition, until its location was made known by the publication of Rabe's diaries in December 1996 by his granddaughter Ursula Reinhardt.
 When German president Johannes Rau visited Nanjing University in 2003, he expressed concern about the dilapidated condition of John Rabe’s former residence.
-After Rau’s visit and with his great encouragement to renovate the house, the project kicked off successfully in 2005.
-The Consulate General of the Federal Republic of Germany in Shanghai, together with Siemens Ltd. China, Bosch-Siemens Home Appliances signed an agreement with Nanjing University to renovate the house and construct the “John Rabe and International Safety Zone Memorial Hall” and “John Rabe Research and Exchange Centre for Peace and Reconciliation.”
+After Rau’s visit and with his encouragement to renovate the house, the project to renovate the residence began in 2005.
+The Consulate General of the Germany in Shanghai, together with Siemens Ltd. China, Bosch-Siemens Home Appliances signed an agreement with Nanjing University to renovate the house and construct the “John Rabe and International Safety Zone Memorial Hall” and “John Rabe Research and Exchange Centre for Peace and Reconciliation.”
 The German side was to provide financing while Nanjing University was responsible for the renovation and maintenance of the John Rabe House as well as for the establishment and management of the Memorial Hall and Research Center.